marcj/angular-typescript-decorators/README.md

 ```

 If you `index.html` is placed in for example `www/` then the controller file for the exampe above needs to be located at `www/controller/MyController.ts`.
+In the demo/ you will find a little controller example.

 ### Directive